nekocheik/coc-vue/README.md

 For detailed documentation on testing with Docker and CI integration, see [CI_TESTING.md](docs/CI_TESTING.md) and [TESTS.md](TESTS.md).

+> **CI Status Note**: The main test pipeline (Docker, TypeScript, VADER) is fully functional.
+The French Language Check job may fail due to detection of certain technical terms in commit history.
+This is a known limitation documented in [CI_TESTING.md](docs/CI_TESTING.md) and does not affect test coverage or software quality.

 ## Test Policy & Commit Enforcement

 - All unit/integration tests must be placed in `__tests__/` (mirroring `src/`) or `helper-test/` (for helpers/mocks).